tkaefer/java-interview/topics/core/concurrency.md

 - Purpose - If a thread wants to wait until completing of some other thread then we should go for join().

 #### Yield ()

+- Thread.Yield() is static method and native too.
+- Yield tells the currently executing thread to give a chance to the threads that have equal priority in the Thread Pool.
+- Yield is not overloaded, non-final and dos not throws any exception.
+- Purpose - If a thread wants to pass its execution to give chance to remaining threads of same priority then we should go for yield().

 #### Thread safety